kiran3807/rust-block-cache/README.md

 * The possibility of the same user agent being repeated in context of different IP addresses.

+### Optimization - 1 :

-Therefore I maintain two IndexSets( found within : https://crates.io/crates/indexmap ) one corresponding to IP address and the other corresponding to User agent.
+Therefore I maintain two IndexSets(https://crates.io/crates/indexmap ) one corresponding to IP address and the other corresponding to User agent.

 I then construct a tuple key consisting of the unique indexes each measuring 4 bytes each of the IP addresses and User agents in the above IndexSets and map it to the fine grained block associated with it.
 So HashMap where the actual mapping happens has very low memory footprint.

-At best the worst case memory complexity is when we have utterly unique IP address and user agent combinations in every line of the block-file and memory occupied is marginally larger than what I would have had if I used a simple HashMap.
-But this comes with the advantage of a reduced memory foot print and performance for the average case.
+At best the worst case memory complexity is when we have utterly unique IP address and user agent combinations in every line of the block-file and therefore the memory complexity is marginally larger than what I would have had if I used a simple HashMap.

+But this comes with the advantage of a reduced memory foot print and performance for the average case, where we assume there will be lot of repitition within IP addresses and user agents.

-It also gives minor speed improvements as within the HashMap where we store the mapping between ips, user agents and fine grained blocks, the keys are small in size and hence can be hashed faster.
+It also allows for minor speed improvements as within the HashMap where we store the mapping between ips, user agents and fine grained blocks, the keys are now much small in size and hence can be hashed faster.

+### Optimization - 2 :

+However in certain cases we cannot avoid the worst case memory complexity and stressing the memory of the edge services.
+So to avoid thrashing and to *further boost read latency in general*, we place a LRU cache within the get_block functionality that gaurds the access to the actual logic.